techthoughts2/pwshPlaces/docs/Find-BingTimeZone.md

 # Find-BingTimeZone

 ## SYNOPSIS
-Retrieve time zone information for any point on Earth
+Retrieves time zone information for a specific location on Earth.

 ## SYNTAX